ArnaudDeza/Cut_Sel_Algo_Config/README.md

 ### Most of the code in this repo is taken from https://github.com/Opt-Mucca/Adaptive-Cutsel-MILP but has been modified to our environment.

+-   The csv with all gaps, solution times and statuses for all the methods can be found "FINAL_GAP_RESULTS.csv"

 -   Experiments regarding SMAC methods can be found in "smac_opt.py" which we implemented ourselves